Nutanix Async & NearSync vs VMware SRM: The Blueprint for Modern DR

 NearSync isn’t just “faster Async.”
 Traditional async replicates full snapshot deltas, which eats bandwidth and increases compute overhead.
 NearSync stays in the OpLog (SSD Tier), shipping only metadata pointers through Lightweight Snapshots (LWS).

-The Result: 73% less bandwidth consumption compared to vSphere replication.
+The result: 73% less bandwidth consumption compared to vSphere replication.
+That’s not a marketing claim — it’s what LWS metadata efficiency delivers in production at scale.

 War Stories from the Field